Wray hearing under way amid Russia turmoil

 - Chris Wray came up as a top official in the Justice Department under George W. Bush

+(CNN)President Donald Trump's pick to run the FBI pledged his independence Wednesday in leading the agency, telling a Senate panel at his confirmation hearing he would not be "pulling punches" in the position.

+"Anybody who thinks I would be pulling punches as the FBI director sure doesn't know me well," Chris Wray told the Senate judiciary committee in response to a question from committee Chairman Chuck Grassley.

-(CNN)President Donald Trump's pick to run the FBI is expected to run into new questions about Russia's interference in the US elections at his confirmation hearing Wednesday, as a political storm has swept up around the President's eldest son.
+Wray is also expected to run into new questions about Russia's interference in the US elections as a political storm has swept up around the President's eldest son.

-Trump's selection of Chris Wray, a former federal prosecutor who enjoys broad bipartisan support, has been viewed as a rare bright spot amid the calamity spurred by the President's firing of former FBI Director James Comey in May.

-But Wray is appearing before the Senate judiciary committee, one of the four congressional committees looking into Russian interference in the election, just as Trump Jr.'s meeting with Russian lawyer Natalia Veselnitskaya has reignited questions about the Trump campaign's involvement.
+But Wray is appearing in front of one of the at least four congressional committees looking into Russian interference in the election, just as Trump Jr.'s meeting with Russian lawyer Natalia Veselnitskaya has reignited questions about the Trump campaign's involvement.
 A Justice Department-appointed special counsel is also investigating Russian interference in last year's election.

+Wray in his opening statement vowed to be "impartial in the pursuit of justice" if confirmed.

+"If I am given the honor of leading this agency, I will never allow the FBI's work to be driven by anything other than the facts, the law, and the impartial pursuit of justice.
+Period.
+Full stop.
+My loyalty is to the Constitution and the rule of law.
+They have been my guideposts throughout my career, and I will continue to adhere to them no matter the test," Wray said.

 The top Democrat on the committee, Sen. Dianne Feinstein, issued a statement Tuesday that didn't mention Wray's confirmation but did highlight how she sees the Trump Jr. emails.